hemanta212/Nepali-news-portal-kbd/README.md

-# Khabar-board
+# Nepali News Portal (kbd)
-Khabar-board is an online webapp that scrapes news from diffrent new portals of Nepal and worldwide.
+Khabar-board(kbd) is an online webapp that scrapes news from diffrent new portals of Nepal and worldwide.

-Currently, the news is Scraped for National nepali, International nepali, National english and International english sections from Kantipur and Kathmandu Post, and top headlines from International sources like bbc, cnn, new york times, etc
+Currently, the news is Scraped for National nepali, International nepali, National english and International english sections from Kantipur, Kathmandu Post, Himalayan Times and Nagarik news and top headlines from International sources like bbc, cnn, new york times, etc

+*NOTE* The site kbd.herokuapp.com is based on develop branch of this repo and not the master branch.
+So you need to clone the develop branch to replicate the site's behaviour and features.

 Features:
 * Login, Logout, Remember login through cookies
 * Reset and confirm email address
 * National and International news in both nepali and english